Threats that Link has faced among several games.

 - Mighty Glacier: Iron Knuckles, however, are very slow.
 They make up for this with the highest damage output of any enemy in the series outside Breath of the Wild, often surpassing even Ganondorf, and by wielding particularly dangerous weapons, like a giant axe or an Epic Flail.

-- Shed Armor, Gain Speed: A gimmick of the Iron Knuckles, though the Darknuts picked up on it too, if at least just for Twilight Princess.
+- Shed Armor, Gain Speed: A gimmick of the Iron Knuckles, although the Darknuts picked up on it too, if at least just for Twilight Princess.

-- Expy: In The Wind Waker, they are replaced by Boko Babas.
-They're also similar to Piranha Plants from another Nintendo series, to the point where the ones that appear in Mario Kart 8's Zelda-themed DLC track move and behave exactly like them.
+- Expy: They're similar to Piranha Plants from another Nintendo series, to the point where the ones that appear in Mario Kart 8's Zelda-themed DLC track move and behave exactly like them.

 - Man-Eating Plant: Of the classic "carnivorous plant with a giant mouth-like bulb that lunges forward and attempts to snap you up" variety.